Conversation with KNMA Director and Chief Curator Roobina Karode

 M.F.
 Husain painting live for the first time at Sridharani Gallery, New Delhi, 1968.
 Gelatin silver print on paper, 16 x 20in.
 Photo by Richard Bartholomew.
 Image courtesy of Kiran Nadar Museum of Art.

-To some, M.F.
-Husain was a controversial figure and the artist received threats of violence from religious extremists for his work.
+To some, Husain was a controversial figure and the artist received threats of violence from religious extremists for his work.
 In many ways, the sociopolitical situation that he faced continues in contemporary India.
 Does the exhibition speak to the artist’s politics and/or the reception of his work at home?

 A highly visible public figure, Husain has been perceived as a people’s painter and many instances of his attempts to connect art to the masses attest to this reality.
 What we want to bring out through this exhibition is his indefatigable spirit of adventure, travel and absorption which were fuelled by his long-standing belief in the syncretic cultural, artistic and symbolic traditions of his beloved country.

 The art world can be a daunting place at times, but it is equally enriching and intensely invigorating.
 Therefore, to any young art practitioner or cultural worker, the advice is to pursue something where their hearts and minds are fully involved.
-Being receptive with an open mind is necessary to learn and grow as there is much to explore in the ever-transforming domains of art and culture.
+Being receptive with an open mind is necessary to learn and grow as there is much to explore in the ever transforming domains of art and culture.
 One must learn to value creative possibilities, conversations and collaborations as human intelligence, emotions and sensibilities are the core of all art and cultural expression.

 The art world can be a daunting place at times, but it is equally enriching and intensely invigorating.
 Therefore, to any young art practitioner or cultural worker, the advice is to pursue something where their hearts and minds are fully involved.